-WisDOT, with the Federal Highway Administration (FHWA), will be preparing a limited scope supplemental environmental impact statement (LSSEIS) for this project.
-An LSSEIS reviews certain aspects of an existing environmental impact statement.
+WisDOT, with the Federal Highway Administration (FHWA), completed an updated Limited Scope Supplemental Environmental Impact Statement (LS SEIS) for this project.
+An LS SEIS reviews certain aspects of an existing environmental impact statement.
 See 23 CFR s.
 771.130(f).
 During recent litigation, a federal court raised concerns with how WisDOT discussed its traffic forecasting methodology in its 2014 environmental document, and with how WisDOT accounted for updated municipal- and county-level population projections.
-WisDOT will use the LSSEIS document process to address the court’s concerns, as well as to update prior analyses, as needed, since the study’s prior Record of Decision (ROD) was issued in March 2014.
+WisDOT used the LS SEIS document process to address the court’s concerns, as well as to update prior analyses, as needed, since the study’s prior Record of Decision (ROD) was issued in March 2014.

 The following dates show key process milestones.
-The dates are subject to change as the study progresses, and WisDOT will update this information when further details become available.
+WisDOT will update this information when further details become available.

-- August 2017 – WisDOT and FHWA will kick off the LSSEIS document process.
+- August 2017 – WisDOT and FHWA kicked off the LS SEIS document process.

-- Fall 2017 – WisDOT and FHWA will host a public involvement meeting.
+- Fall 2017 – WisDOT and FHWA hosted a public involvement meeting.

 - May 18, 2018 - Draft LS SEIS signed by WisDOT and FHWA.